Toyota Camry (XV20): Japan

+Mark II Qualis

-The wagon version was also sold in Japan as Toyota Mark II Qualis.
+The Mark II Qualis was introduced in 1997 as a direct replacement for the Mark II Wagon.
 It had no relation to the Mark II sedan (a rear-wheel drive executive car) besides the front and rear lights, which resembled those of the Mark II.
-The Mark II Qualis was also available in a 3.0G version, with the 3.0-liter V6 engine, not available on the Japanese market Camry.
+The Mark II Qualis was also available in a 3.0G version, with the 3.0-liter 1MZ-FE V6 engine, not available on the Japanese market Camry.
 The Camry was sold only at Toyota Japanese dealerships called Toyota Corolla Store, while its twin the Mark II Qualis was exclusive to Toyopet Store locations.

+The Mark II Qualis was only offered with front-wheel drive, which was the only front-wheel drive Mark II nameplate.

+Sales ended in January 2002, and it was replaced by the Mark II Blit.
+Approximately 87,940 units were produced.